norandomtechie/proton-fruit-classifier/README.md

 - Both inputs and outputs are INT8 (not just weights) - this enables CMSIS-NN accelerated kernels on the Cortex-M33
 - The `TFLITE_BUILTINS_INT8` op set is enforced, ensuring every operation runs in integer arithmetic

-The quantized model is 106 KB, small enough to store in flash and load into the 192 KB tensor arena with room for intermediate activations.
+The quantized model is about 106 KB, stored in flash and run with a 320 KB tensor arena on-device.

 #### 7. C Header Export